damla/damla/README.md

 🔭 I’m currently working on React JS and .NET Core.<br/>
 🌱 I’m currently learning E-Commerce fundamentals.<br/>
-🤔 I’m looking for help with React JS and tutorial with small projects would be really great!<br/>
 📫 How to reach me: damlakoksal@outlook.com<br/>
 ⚡ Fun fact: Cats will qonquer the world someday. 😾</p>